tkadima/engine-take-home/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Setting Up Instagram Replica

-Follow these steps to set up and run the instagram-replica app locally and connect it to MongoDB:
+Follow these steps to set up and run the instagram-replica app locally and connect it to MongoDB.
+The following are local setup instructions to use Docker, follow the instructions for running with Docker below

 ### Step 1: Clone the Repository